 \section{RBF-HS: Proof of Correctness}

-We next show the validity of the theorem below, which is stated in Sec.~\ref{sec:algo_correctness}: \\ \textbf{Theorem~\ref{thm:correctness}. } \emph{Let \textsc{findMinConflict} be a sound and complete method for conflict computation, i.e., given a DPI, it outputs a minimal conflict for this DPI if a minimal conflict exists, and 'no conflict' otherwise.
-Then RBF-HS is sound, complete and best-first, i.e., it computes \emph{all} and \emph{only} minimal diagnoses \emph{in descending order} \emph{of probability} as per the cost-adjusted probability measure $\pr$.} \\ Before we are able to state the proof of Theorem~\ref{thm:correctness}, we formulate some useful definitions and lemmas that will help us keep the proof relatively concise.
+We next show the validity of the theorem below, which is stated in Sec.~\ref{sec:algo_correctness}: \\ \textbf{Theorem~\ref{thm:correctness}}(Correctness of RBF-HS)\textbf{.} \emph{Let \textsc{findMinConflict} be a sound and complete method for conflict computation, i.e., given a DPI, it outputs a minimal conflict for this DPI if a minimal conflict exists, and `no conflict' otherwise.
+RBF-HS is sound, complete and best-first, i.e., it computes \emph{all} and \emph{only} minimal diagnoses \emph{in descending order} \emph{of probability} as per the strictly antimonotonic probability measure $\pr$.} \\ Before we are able to state the proof of Theorem~\ref{thm:correctness}, we formulate some useful definitions and lemmas that will help us keep the proof relatively concise.